 ‘Phonics’ is the teaching of single units of sound and how they can be represented by letters.
 Did you know that there are 44 sounds in the English language?
 There are only 26 letters in the alphabet so blends of letters, like ‘ee’ or ‘igh’ are put together to make one sound.

 On top of that, there are several different ways in the English language to make one sound, for example: ‘oo’ (as in too), ‘ue’, (as in blue) and ‘ough’ (as in through).
 Click here for more information about phonetic sounds:

-The children at Macaulay use the 'Little Wandle Letters and Sounds' scheme right from Nursery onwards to learn the phonemes and the letters that they might use to make phonemes.
-See
+The children at Macaulay use the 'Little Wandle Letters and Sounds' to learn the phonemes and the letters that they might use to make those phonemes.

 In the early years we expect them to use the phonics to both sound out (decode) for reading and also for their writing.
 As time goes on, the children learn more complex blends of letters and when to use which blend.
 As early as Reception, children also learn that there are many ‘tricky words’ in our language that just do not follow the rules.